imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/1_preprocessing.md

 ```
 application     pimpleFoam;
 ```
-In this tutorial case, we are using the solver `pimpleFoam`, a pressure-based solver for incompressible, transient or steady-state, laminar or turbulent single-phase flows.
+In this tutorial case, we are using the solver `pimpleFoam`, a pressure-based solver for incompressible, transient, laminar or turbulent single-phase flows.

 ### Start and End Times